 Lloyd Graff has had a love of writing since getting his first letter to the editor published by the Chicago Daily News when he was 12.
 In high school he wrote short pieces for Reader’s Digest.
 He became Sports Editor of University of Michigan’s Michigan Daily, and weighed a career in journalism before joining the family used machine tool business in 1969.
 His passion for writing never died as he wrote a “magalog” called the Graff-Pinkert Times in the 1990s.
 In 1999 he decided to build on his knowledge of the machining world and his writing experience by starting Screw Machine World, which became Today’s Machining World magazine in 2005.
 In June 2011 Lloyd decided that the print magazine could no longer be profitable and revamped his business which now offers new articles through todaysmachiningworld.com and via email newsletters that reach 35,000 people twice a week.

 Emily Halgrimson completed her B.A. at the University of Rochester in 2003.
-She also did a year of volunteering at a Bangladeshi orphanage, three years of training at a meditation center, and most recently a stint in the Peace Corps in Benin, West Africa, where attempting to master West African French almost killed her.
-Emily writes for TMW and runs the Web site.
-She can be reached at email@example.com.
+She did a year of volunteering at a Bangladeshi orphanage, three years of training at a meditation center, and then a stint in the Peace Corps in Benin, West Africa, where attempting to master West African French almost killed her.
+She is currently working on a post-grad Certificate in Integrated Marketing at the University of Chicago.
+Emily can be reached at firstname.lastname@example.org

 Noah Graff graduated from the University of Wisconsin majoring in film and history.
 He worked for Today’s Machining World magazine from 2005 to 2012 as the magazine’s Features Editor and “Web guy.”
 He now hones his writing skills as a blogger for todaysmachiningworld.com and shares his unique insight as a newcomer in his family’s used machinery business, Graff-Pinkert & Co.
 In Noah’s spare time he works on his upcoming documentary about the classic film, Ferris Bueller’s Day Off.